 |Ehren Dixon||Student Rep - College of SEFS

 Terms of Reference

-The SEFS-GSC comprises one member of each school (or academic unit) in the College appointed by the school, a representative of the postgraduate students, and a chair appointed by the Head of College (normally the College of SEFS Vice-Dean for Graduate Affairs).
+The SEFS-GSC comprises one member of each school (or relevant unit) in the College appointed by the school or unit, a representative of the postgraduate students, and a chair appointed by the Head of College (normally the College of SEFS Vice-Dean for Graduate Affairs).
 Permission for occasional attendance by named alternates may be provided by prior agreement with the Chair.
 A quorum for the SEFS-GSC requires that at least 7 members of the committee are in attendance at a meeting.
 Decisions (when required) will be made by a majority vote and, in the case of a tied vote, then the deciding vote will rest with the Chair.

 Members of the College or the wider University may be invited to attend for specific agenda items at meetings of SEFS-GSC in order to provide advice and assistance.

-- The College Graduate Studies Committee reports in the first instance to the College Executive Management Committee (CEMC) and through CEMC to the College Council.
+The College Graduate Studies Committee reports in the first instance to the College Executive Management Committee (CEMC) and, through CEMC, to the College Council.